Alfo05/practical_work_i_oop_-12-/repo/README.md

 Made a change to stop reapeting the same information when the airplanes landed.

 Made an exit for an invalid option in the manual loading method.

+### 23/04/2025 ###

+Renamed the method in Runway to RequestRunway.

+Changes in the StartManualSimulation method, control method.

+Added some comments in the Airport class.